fhiso/legacy-format/data-model.md

 ### Cardinality

+{.ednote} While GEDCOM had the semantics described here, our notation and terminology are original to this specification.

 The **cardinality** of a substructure specifies with what plurality it appears within its containing structure.
 The cardinality of required and recommended substructures of each structure are denoted by the following suffixes: